 Darrell Cole (Ph.D.
 University of Virginia, MAPhil Ohio University, MAR Yale Divinity School, ThM Duke Divinity School) is Associate Professor of Religion.
 He joined the Drew University faculty in 2002.
 Dr. Cole teaches courses in Religious Ethics, Philosophy, and Theology.
 His primary areas of specialization are religious engagement with politics, business, and medicine.
 He is the author of When God Says War Is Right (Waterbrook Press, 2002) and the coauthor of The Virtue of War: Reclaiming the Classical Christian Traditions East and West (Regina Orthodox Press, 2004).
 Dr. Cole’s articles and essays have appeared in scholarly and popular journals such as The Journal of Religious Ethics, Pro Ecclesia, Notre Dame Journal of Law, Ethics and Public Policy, and First Things.

-At the Undergraduate level, Edward Baring teaches the history of modern Europe, with an emphasis on France and the Europe wide events of the 1960s.
+At the undergraduate level, Edward Baring teaches the history of modern Europe.
 He offers courses for graduates in Modern European Intellectual History, following developments in philosophy, the humanities, and the social sciences as well as examining the intellectuals who contributed to academic discussion from the Enlightenment to the present.